Line of Beauty

 Artist Biographies

 Cristina Schek (b.
-Transylvania)
+Transylvania, Romania)

 Alexandra Baraitser (b.
 Cape Town, South Africa)

 Based between Cambridge and London, Alexandra Baraitser is a painter whose work elevates the quiet dramaturgy of everyday objects.
-Her subjects, chairs, lamps, living-room furniture, bridges, office buildings, train-station seating, are contemporary still lifes of intensely designed forms.
+Her subjects, chairs, lamps, living-room furniture, bridges, office buildings and train-station seating, are contemporary still lifes of intensely designed forms.
 Through saturated colour and elegantly flattened space, Baraitser frees these objects from their functional constraints, transporting them into states of subtle unreality.

 Though she works from closely observed photographs, her paintings reside on the edge of abstraction.
 Their atmosphere is liminal, suggestive of memory, emotion and the thresholds of lived experience.
 Figures occasionally appear, loose and ambiguous, slipping into this heightened domestic or architectural stage.